Aida Batlle: Early life

 Batlle's family had farmed coffee in El Salvador for four generations.
-Her great-great grandfather, Narciso Avilés, the governor of Santa Ana Province, is credited with bringing the Bourbon coffee bean to El Salvador from Guatemala in the late nineteenth or early twentieth century.
+Her great-great-grandfather, Narciso Avilés, the governor of Santa Ana Province, is credited with bringing the Bourbon coffee bean to El Salvador from Guatemala in the late nineteenth or early twentieth century.

-The family left El Salvador during the country's civil war and lived in Miami, Florida, where Batlle grew up.
+The family left El Salvador during the country's civil war when she was six and lived in Miami, Florida, where Batlle grew up.
 She married and moved to Nashville, Tennessee, then when her marriage ended she returned to El Salvador.

 Coffee farming

 Batlle returned to El Salvador in 2002 at the age of 28.
-Her father, Mauricio Batlle, was farming the family's land, but commodity coffee prices were at historic lows -- US$0.40 per pound in 2001 -- and the business was unprofitable.
+Her father, Mauricio Batlle, was farming the family's land, but commodity coffee prices were at historic lows—US$0.40 per pound in 2001—and the business was unprofitable.
 Batlle settled in Santa Ana and took over the coffee farming business.
 Batlle, who knew very little about coffee or coffee farming at the time, did know that coffee was a fruit, and she decided to grow it and treat it as an organic ripe-picked fruit, which at the time was highly unusual; most coffee growers were aiming for highest production at lowest cost, which meant industrial growing methods and machine harvesting of unripened coffee cherry.
 She faced significant pushback from the farm managers, who were used to commodity coffee production.

 In 2003 she entered her Finca Kilimanjaro coffee in El Salvador's inaugural Cup of Excellence, and it won first place.
 The prize in the Cup of Excellence is the auction that follows; Batlle's Finca Kilimanjaro product was purchased at auction by a Norwegian roaster for US$14.06 a pound, which was at the time a record.
 In 2003 commodity product was bringing less than $1 per pound.
 Production from the other farm she entered, Finca Los Alpes, won 16th place.
 The wins convinced her father and the farm managers that "coddling" the coffee cherry could be a good business strategy.
 They also helped her make relationships in the artisanal coffee industry which was at the time just developing.

 After the 2003 Cup of Excellence competition, Batlle learned coffee cupping.
-In 2010 she earned a certificaiton from the Barista Guild of America, the first coffee farmer to do so.
+In 2010 she earned a certification from the Barista Guild of America, the first coffee farmer to do so.

 Batlle operates three family coffee farms, Finca Los Alpes, Finca Kilimanjaro, and Finca Mauritania and an additional farm she owns personally, Finca Tanzania.
 With the four farms she can produce about thirty tons of coffee beans, if the weather is good and the farms don't experience theft by armed pickers.
 When she is travelling around her farms, Batlle uses a bulletproof car and is accompanied by armed guards and a dog.

 Batlle has worked with artisanal roasters Sweet Maria's, Counter Culture, Stumptown and Blue Bottle.